ASA Membership Information

 Current Corporate Members are:

 Anyone wishing to join the ASA must submit an application for membership and be proposed by two Fellows or Full members.
-Applications for Fellowship must submit their application accompanied by a brief CV to the Secretary, John O'Byrne.
+Applications for Fellowship must submit their application wth proposers and also separately submit a brief CV to the Secretary, John O'Byrne.

 Edit Membership Information

 Members wishing to change their category of membership or address information must do so on-line by editing their My Profile page.

 In December each year members will receive by email a renewal notice from the ASA membership system.
 If you have set your account for auto renewal, you will be notified when your payment is made and your membership renewed.
 If not, log in to the Membership renewal page to renew your membership and pay your fees.

 When paying the annual membership fee, members should also consider making a tax-deductible Donation to the FAA.
 Funds in the FAA account currently pay for the various prizes offered by the Society.
 A small (or large!) donation by ASA members will help the FAA build for new activities.